 We will work with partners across government, including the Energy Research Partnership and the Low Carbon Innovation Group, to produce a comprehensive roadmap of UK research and PhD training needs to meet UK carbon dioxide (CO2) reduction targets.

-In addition, working in partnership with industry, the Technology Strategy Board (now 'Innovate UK'), the Carbon Trust and the Energy Technologies Institute, we will support the research required to develop energy technologies to address UK and global energy challenges and so realise the maximum return from our previous investments.
+In addition, working in partnership with industry, our UK Research and Innovation partners the Carbon Trust and the Energy Technologies Institute, we will support the research required to develop energy technologies to address UK and global energy challenges and so realise the maximum return from our previous investments.

 We will continue to work with the energy research community to provide research and postgraduate training in line with the research and PhD training roadmap, supporting internationally leading individuals, teams and consortia as well as building capacity – from early career researchers to current and future research leaders.